CodeOnTheWall/companyNotes/frontend/src/README.txt

 The back end rest api will communicate to the front end via Redux Toolkit Query.
 To help communicate with backend db, I use mongoose.
 The data is prefetched via a prefetch wrapper on protected routes once using a query, and subsequent data refreshes are made via additional queries using query options such as: pollingInterval, refetchOnFocus, and refetchOnMountOrArgChange.
-These options are available upon setting up listeners in the store.js
+These options are available upon setting up listeners in the store.js RTK Query is important here to provide superior and efficient caching, to avoid unnecessary api calls and component re renders via memoized selectors.

 Here are my current dependencies on frontend:

  "dependencies": {
     "@fortawesome/fontawesome-svg-core": "^6.2.1",
     "@fortawesome/free-solid-svg-icons": "^6.2.1",
     "@fortawesome/react-fontawesome": "^0.2.0",